Biden, Obama criticize Trump's coronavirus response in 'socially distanced' chat | Politics

 Biden, Obama criticize Trump's coronavirus response in 'socially distanced' chat

-The Trump campaign did not immediately comment.
+"Remember, I wouldn't even be here if it weren't for them," he wrote on Thursday.
+"They did a terrible job!"
 With traditional campaigning still in limbo due to the pandemic, the video offered a glimpse of how Obama - still overwhelmingly popular among Democratic voters - may be deployed to build enthusiasm for November's presidential election.

-During their first in-person meeting since Biden became presumptive Democratic nominee, they spoke about the need to expand on the Affordable Care Act.
-They noted that the Trump administration is trying to convince the U.S. Supreme Court to invalidate the ACA, also known as "Obamacare," their administration's signature program that vastly expanded U.S. health insurance coverage.
+During their first in-person meeting since Biden became presumptive Democratic nominee, they spoke about the need to expand on the Affordable Care Act, also known as "Obamacare," their administration's signature program that vastly expanded U.S. healthcare coverage.
+The Trump administration has petitioned the U.S. Supreme Court to invalidate the ACA.

 "It is hard to fathom anybody wanting to take away people's health care in the middle of a major public health crisis," Obama said.
 They also discussed Biden's ability to empathize, a trait his campaign has stressed to contrast him with Trump.